 Testing SEO Post Migration

-Once the migration is complete, you should use SEO tools like Google Search Console, Ahrefs, or SEMrush to monitor your SEO performance.
-Check for any broken links, lost metadata, or crawl errors and fix them promptly.
+Once the migration is complete, you should use SEO tools such as Google Search Console, Ahrefs, or SEMrush to monitor your SEO performance.
+Check for broken links, missing metadata, or crawl errors, and fix them promptly.

 If your site has user accounts or role-based permissions, it’s vital to migrate them accurately to WordPress to maintain the user experience.